 There is an overwhelming consensus, therefore, that appropriate climate change mitigation strategies must be implemented without further delay.These strategies necessarily involve measures designed to reduce CO2 generation and the reduction of the levels of atmospheric CO2.
 One strategy exploits the process of photosynthesis in plants.

-Photosynthesis involves the absorption of carbon dioxide from the atmosphere and its incorporation into organic compounds within the plant body.This process has been exploited in formulating climate change mitigation strategy called carbon dioxide sequestration, the absorption of carbon dioxide from the atmosphere and its long-time storage within the plant body.
+Photosynthesis involves the absorption of carbon dioxide from the atmosphere and its incorporation into organic compounds within the plant body.This process has been exploited in formulating climate change mitigation strategy called carbon dioxide sequestration or, simply, carbon sequestration, the absorption of carbon dioxide from the atmosphere and its long-time storage within the plant body.

 Increased concentration of atmospheric CO2 up to 1500 ppm can in fact favor photosynthesis (Lantican 2001), however, a balancing act is necessary.
 According to Lovejoy (2010), the maximum safe limit for biodiversity is an atmospheric carbon dioxide concentration within the range of 350-450 ppm.
 This is equivalent to about 2°C warming.
 Above this CO2 concentration, the ensuing temperature becomes dangerous to biological diversity.In 2003, the air contained about 0.034% (340 ppm) of CO2.
 This translates to about 7 x 1011 (700 billion) tons of carbon.
 In comparison, the aggregate amounts of carbon in plants as carbohydrate was about 4.5 x 1011 (450 billion) tons (Moore et al. 2003).
 This indicates that perennial plants play a major role in climate change mitigation.